Referral marketing: Referral marketing reward structure

 The study found that recipient-benefiting incentive structures convert 1.41 - 1.79 times more than sender-benefiting structures.
 Additionally shared incentive structures converted at similar rates of recipient-benefiting structures.
 No-incentive and donation structures converted at substantially lower levels than all other options.

+Double vs single sided rewards

+There are two main types of referral programs: A single-sided referral program and a double-sided referral program.